About Internships

 • Increased awareness of science and/or engineering career possibilities

-NOTE: Students cannot participate in another Dartmouth research program in the same year as a WISP internship (e.g. URAD, FYREE).
+NOTE: Students cannot participate in another Dartmouth research program in the same year their research internship (e.g. URAD, FYREE).

 In many campus research programs, students are responsible for finding their own faculty mentors for research.
-The WISP research internship program is different in that students are matched with faculty mentors by the WISP administrative team.
+This research internship program is different in that students are matched with faculty mentors by program staff.
 Matching is based on multiple factors, with student and faculty match preferences being only one of those factors.

-• Faculty may not "pre-select" students nor does WISP fund students who find their own research opportunities outside of the matching process.
+• Faculty may not "pre-select" students.
+In addition, students who find their own research opportunities outside of the matching process are not eligible for the program.